vEnhance/1802/r02.typ

 - What is the area of the triangle $P Q R$?

-== Another problem I made up in the shower if the first three are too easy
+= Another problem I made up in the shower if those are too easy

 - Suppose $A$, $B$, $C$, $D$ are points in $RR^3$.
   What is the geometric interpretation of the following expression#footnote[